alex-lechner/Documentation-Guideline/template/README.md

 ### Installation

 1. Write step-by-step instructions on how to set up and install the project.
-2. Don't assume that your team members now what to do!
+2. Don't assume that your team members know what to do!
 So include every little step.
-3. Provide instructions for Linux, OSX and Windows if possible.
+3. Provide instructions for Linux, OSX, and Windows if possible.

 ```
 Don't forget to include code snippets for easier understanding!